SichangHe/CS304_group_project/project4_report.md

 We construct a trie structure for the lexical tree.

-Each trie node represents a character.
+Each `TrieNode` represents a character.
 A node has a parent, a list of children, and an associated value.
 We use `None` in place of the children list to indicate that the node is a leaf node corresponding to the end of a word.
 We use `None` in place of the value for the dummy node prepended at the beginning of all words.

 Leaf nodes and non-leaf nodes are distinguished within each node's children.
 We assign keys composed of whether the child node is a leaf node and the child node's value to the parent's children dictionary.
 This allows us to query either leaf or non-leaf nodes in $O(1)$.